 Synchronizing between users

-If you want to create a collaborative environment where multiple users can interact with the same React Flow application at the same time, you will need to use a SuperViz Real-time.
-This engine allows any changes made by one user to be instantly visible to all other users in the same room.
-This involves creating a unique room for each group of users and synchronizing their activities.
+If you want to create a collaborative environment where multiple users can interact with the same React Flow application at the same time, you will need to use SuperViz Real-time.
+This service enables real-time data synchronization, allowing changes made by one user to be instantly visible to all other users in the same channel.
+This involves creating a shared channel for each group of users and synchronizing their activities.

-To create a room, you need to use the SuperVizRoom that’s available from the @superviz/sdk package, which takes the Developer Key and an object as a parameter.
-The object should have the following properties:
+To initialize the Realtime client, you need to import the Realtime class from @superviz/realtime package, which takes the Developer Key and an object as parameters:

-• participant: An object that contains information about the current user, such as nameid.
+• participant: An object that contains information about the current user, such as id (required) and name (optional).

-Here’s an example of how to create a room with SuperViz:
+Here's an example of how to initialize real-time communication with SuperViz:

 1